guicomtoddy/guicomtoddy/README.md

 - 👋 Hi, I’m @guicomtoddy
-- 👀 I’m interested in ...
+- 👀 I am interested in games and books and programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate in the gaming industry
-- 📫 How to reach me ...
+- 📫 How to reach me: my email is guiogames543@gmail.com, my secondary email is guifuture555@gmail.com
+- one important thing is that I'm a 15-year-old teenager and I'm Brazilian

 <!---
 guicomtoddy/guicomtoddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.